Welcome to TrinityLake

 Introduction

-TrinityLake is an Open Lakehouse Format for Big Data Analytics, ML & AI.
-It defines the objects in a Lakehouse and provides a consistent and efficient way for accessing and manipulating these objects.
-The TrinityLake format offers the following key features:
+The TrinityLake format defines different objects in a lakehouse and provides a consistent and efficient way for accessing and manipulating the interactions among these objects.
+It offers the following key features:

 Multi-Object Multi-Statement Transactions

-TrinityLake enables multi-object multi-statement transactions across different tables, indexes, views, materialized views, etc. within a Lakehouse.
-Users could start to leverage standard SQL BEGIN and COMMIT semantics and expect ACID enforcement at SNAPSHOT or SERIALIZABLE isolation level across the entire Lakehouse.
+TrinityLake enables multi-object multi-statement transactions across different tables, indexes, views, materialized views, etc. within a lakehouse.
+Users could start to leverage standard SQL BEGIN and COMMIT semantics and expect ACID enforcement at SNAPSHOT or SERIALIZABLE isolation level across the entire lakehouse.

 Consistent Time Travel, Rollback and Snapshot Export

 TrinityLake provides a single timeline for all the transactions that have taken place within a Lakehouse.
-Users can perform time travel to get a consistent view of all the objects in the Lakehouse, rollback the Lakehouse to a consistent previous state, or choose to export a snapshot of the entire Lakehouse at any given point of time.
+Users can perform time travel to get a consistent view of all the objects in the lakehouse, rollback the lakehouse to a consistent previous state, or choose to export a snapshot of the entire lakehouse at any given point of time.

 Compatibility